proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 BLUESTORE_FRAGMENTATION
 _______________________

-As BlueStore operates, the free space on the underlying storage will become fragmented.
+``BLUESTORE_FRAGMENTATION`` indicates that the free space that underlies BlueStore has become fragmented.
 This is normal and unavoidable, but excessive fragmentation causes slowdown.
 To inspect BlueStore fragmentation, run the following command:

 .. prompt:: bash $